Have questions? We have answers!

 We have also built strong relationships with many local primary care physicians and specialists in order to ensure continuity of care after discharge.
 We will even help find a specialist or physician for you to follow-up with if needed.

 What's the difference between an Emergency Room and an Urgent Care?

 Emergency rooms are equipped with life-saving equipment, on-site labs, and advanced imaging services to treat conditions that require immediate attention, such as heart attack symptoms, stroke-like symptoms, fractures, dehydration, head trauma, and much more.
 Click here for more information on emergency services.

 Urgent care centers are equipped with labs, X-ray, and standard physician’s office equipment to treat non-life threatening conditions, such as flu, strep throat, sinus infections, common colds, minor lacerations and more.
-We also provide drug testing, DOT physicals (at The RIM only), and occupational medicine services at our urgent care facilities.
+We also provide drug testing, DOT physicals (at The RIM only), and occupational medicine services.
 Click here for more information on urgent care services.

-In typical hospital settings, you will still receive a full ER bill even if your condition is deemed non-emergent after triage.
+In the typical hospital ER setting, you will still receive a full ER bill even if your condition is deemed non-emergent after triage.

 On the other hand, choosing an urgent care when you really need an emergency room will add the unnecessary cost of paying for that visit as well, but most importantly you are potentially wasting very valuable time in a true emergency while getting to the appropriate facility to treat your condition.

-That’s why we created our hybrid facility, so you never have to worry if you are in the right place and you will only get billed for the level of service you actually need!
+That’s why we created our hybrid facility at The Rim, so you never have to worry if you are in the right place and you will only get billed for the level of service you actually need!

 Do you have pediatric care available for infants and small children?